 This policy addresses College oversight of vehicular traffic, parking rules and parking areas, and roads on the SFCC campus and property.
 This policy applies to all SFCC students, employees and the general public.
 SFCC assumes no liability, expressed or implied, for any vehicle including but not limited to motorcycles, bicycles, non-pedestrian devices or any vehicle contents while being operated or parked on SFCC property.

-Plant Operations, Maintenance, Safety and Security (POMSS) plans for and oversees the use of vehicles, parking areas and roadways to maximize safety and traffic flow.
+The Facilities and Operations Office plans for and oversees the use of vehicles, parking areas and roadways to maximize safety and traffic flow.
 In addition, it provides for and regulates parking areas for handicapped, car pools, green drivers, and others (NM Stat § 29-5-1 (1996 through 1st Sess.
 50th Legis.))

-A. Safety and Security shall develop and publicize a plan for determining parking designation and the appropriate usage of roadways, parking, bicycle spaces and other designated areas.
+- The Campus Safety and Security Office shall develop and publicize a plan for determining parking designation and the appropriate usage of roadways, parking, bicycle spaces and other designated areas.

-1. Parking for disabled individuals is first priority.
-Safety and Security recognizes the standard “handicapped” permits issued by the City of Santa Fe.
-Permits must be properly displayed in vehicles at all times while parked on SFCC property as required by City standards.
+- Parking for disabled individuals is first priority.
+Campus Safety and Security recognizes the standard “handicapped” permits issued by the State of New Mexico.
+Permits must be properly displayed in vehicles at all times while parked on SFCC property as required by state standards.
 (66-7-352.5 NMSA 1978).

-2. Parking in areas that have close proximity to campus buildings is clearly marked and reserved to support incentives and rewards such as employee of the month and green parking.
+- Parking in areas that have close proximity to campus buildings is clearly marked and reserved to support incentives and rewards such as Employee of the Month and green parking.

-3. Overnight parking is prohibited unless approved by CSS.
+- Overnight parking is prohibited unless approved by Campus Safety and Security.

-4. As part of SFCC’s environmental initiatives, the College has established a Carpool Parking Program open to students, faculty and staff.
-CSS administers and monitors the program.
+- As part of SFCC’s environmental initiatives, the College has established a Carpool Parking Program open to students and employees.
+Campus Safety and Security administers and monitors the program.
 Permits will be issued to registered applicants on a semester‐to-semester basis.

-5. Reserved parking is available.
-To request a reserved parking space, applicants must submit the appropriate form signed by the supervisor to CSS.
+- Reserved parking is available.
+To request a reserved parking space, applicants must submit the appropriate form signed by the supervisor to Campus Safety and Security.

 Statement of Accountability and Responsibility

-The President, through the Executive Director of Plant Operations, Maintenance, Safety and Security (POMSS), the Executive Director of Human Resources, the Student Affairs Officer, and appropriate departments, shall be responsible for enforcing Safety and Security policies.
+The President, through the Vice President of Finance/Chief Financial Officer and the Director of Facilities, the Executive Director of Human Resources, the Student Affairs Officer, and appropriate departments, shall be responsible for enforcing parking and road policies.
 Campus Safety and Security officers have the authority to enforce the policy.
-POMSS shall work with the different departments and offices to comply with this policy and develop procedures that will enforce this policy regarding awareness, prevention, and remediation.
+The Facilities and Operations Office shall work with the different departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention, and remediation.

 NM Stat § 29-5-1 (1996 through 1st Session 50th Legislature)